StanicX/Customer-Segmentation-Project-Using-SQL-Project/README.md

 ## Credits & Contributors

 - Special thanks to Rituraj Dixit Sir for guidance and valuable feedback.
-- Project built and maintained by [your name or GitHub username].
+- Project built and maintained by [StanicX](https://github.com/StanicX).

 ## Inspiration